 While the role of technology is unlikely to diminish, we believe select commodities such as copper, aluminium, lithium, nickel, cobalt, and graphite will continue to have a crucial role in decarbonising the world by enabling shifts in energy generation to low carbon formats and transportation to low- or zero-emission models.
 Similarly, aluminium is a crucial material in the decarbonisation effort.
 The metal is gaining importance in the automotive industry as OEMs (original equipment manufacturers) switch from heavier steel to lighter aluminium to meet strict emission targets.
 In addition to copper, renewable energy will also need increasing quantities of aluminium.
 The role of aluminium as a substitute for plastic in packaging is also gaining traction and, since it is almost infinitely recyclable, this makes it an attractive material when combined with renewable energy.
-Aluminium production is, however, energy intensive and many producers rely on coal.
-We hold Malaysian aluminium producer Press Metal, which uses hydropower to drive its smelters and, as a result, is the lowest emitter of CO2 in the industry.
+Aluminium producers rely on coal.
+We hold a Malaysian aluminium producer, which uses hydropower to drive its smelters and, as a result, is the lowest emitter of CO2 in the industry.